-- Get your school to join an Eco Accreditation programme and see action taken from the top.
+- Get your school to join an Eco Accreditation programme (external link) and see action taken from the top

-- Start your own Eco warrior / ambassador group and drive action from the ground.
-Further information can be found on Youth Climate Coalition's website.
+- Start your own Eco warrior or ambassador group and drive action from the ground.
+Further information can be found on Youth Climate Coalition's (external link) website

 5. Go higher

 Lobby your Parish Council, ask questions and find out what they are doing in the community to tackle climate change.

 - Do they have a climate action group?
 Does that group have a youth representative?

 - Are they managing their land for biodiversity?